benseleb/telemetry-turtle/README.md

 After a quick Google search, I found that the only shippible accelerometers were expensive commercial.
 I couldn't find a DIY version on the first page, so I resorted to doing it myself.

+an inertial measurement unit to monitor the conditions of live turtles during shipment

 https://www.thingiverse.com/thing:182332/files